adrwxyz/kitchen.alxdr.ca/posts/2019-09-13-non-vegan-beans.md

 # Steps

-- Soak black beans overnight (can make ahead for week and keep in fridge)
+- Soak black beans overnight (can make ahead for the week and keep in the fridge)
 - Boil until tender (to your preference)
-- Stain
+- Strain
 - In pan, add in order
     - Beans
-  - Drippings, onion and garlic from carnitas
+    - Drippings, onion, and garlic from carnitas
     - Medium heat
     - Add corn
-  - Add paprika, salt and more drippings as desired
+    - Add paprika, salt, and more drippings as desired
     - Add mix of chopped pineapple, jalapenos, lime juice
-  - Heat off
+    - Turn off heat